rern/RuneAudio_Addons/guideline.md

 ### Aborting from browser
 (Should not do unless necessary)
 **By:**
-- Stop loading button
+- Stop button
 - Back button
-- Close / exit
+- Close / Exit

 **Process:**
 - Running script killed